|Tim Roufs||extended search|

 Maybe we should understand clearly by looking.
 We all have to go through life.
 That life is coming; there's no way out of it.
 The Great's truth is one thing you can't say "no" to.

-A lot of the younger class, the younger generation, had a little schooling and they didn't bother with Indian medicine.
-But most of the Midewe, those that believe in the Indian way of life, they still believed in Indian medicine and in the Indian spiritual way.
+A lot of the younger class -- the younger generation -- had a little schooling and they didn't bother with Indian medicine.
+But most of the Midewe -- those that believe in the Indian way of life -- they still believe in Indian medicine and in the Indian spiritual way.
 "I live here, and I took this religion when I began.
 Maybe I should stay with it."
 That's what a lot of them think.

 I think that's right.

 The Indians around here don't all believe that Midewiwin.
-Some of them are Catholic.(114) The Catholic priest came in and told them there's a God too.
+Some of them are Catholic.(113) The Catholic priest came in and also told them there's a God.
 So wherever you see people, there will always be somebody who will come in there and tell them different.

 These Indians here years ago had the Midewiwin, that's all they had.
 It was their only belief.
-To get it clear here, and there's lots to that, let me tell you something.
-This was a good book(117) I read today, and I took notice that some things were already written out about the Midewiwin, and that's why I said I saw that ceremony.
+To get it clear here -- and there's lots to that -- let me tell you something.
+This was a good book(116) I read today, and I took notice that some things were already written out about the Midewiwin, and that's why I said here that I saw that ceremony.

 Midewiwin is grand Medicine.
 Midewe is individual.
-Midewe is individual.
-Midewiwin is the group that's Grand Medicine.
+Midewiwin is the group that's in Grand Medicine.
 Mide-we-win is a group of Grand Medicine.
 Midewiwin.
 They use it like that all the time.

-MI-dày-wi-wIn is good or bad, but m^j-i-mI-dày-wîns, that's bad. ni-miss-kan, that's a real bad the last track dirt language that you could use against anybody.
-He throws you the whole deal(118) as if you were low as a dog.(119) He throws you the whole works.
+MI-dày-wi-wIn is good or bad, but m^j-i-mI-dày-wîns, that's bad. ni-miss-kan, that's a real bad the-last-track-dirt-language that you could use against anybody.
+With that he throws you the whole deal(117) as if you were low as a dog.(118) He throws you the whole works.
 He takes all his fingers and throws them toward you, all at once.
 And when he does that to you, you can feel it.
 That's how much power they have.
 They use a dog because they're low.
 That's why they use that.
 Ya, that's ni-nish-k^m, that's the worst sign in Indian.
 That's the worst sign we have.

 They don't have words that go with that sign, but they can think anything they want to.
-They could think you're a devil, or you're going back to the devil, or you're too mean and your drifting without searching for help.(120) You're no good.
+They could think you're a devil, or that you're going back to the devil, or that you're too mean and you're drifting without searching for help.(119) They can think that you're no good.
 But they don't say that.
 No!
-Their mind works when they do that.
-They have words prayed on the mind.
-They'd keep it to themselves why they do that.
-They might call you a son-of-a-gun at that.
+Just their mind works when they do that.
+They have words that are just prayed in the mind.
+They keep it to themselves why they do that.
+But they might call you a son-of-a-gun at that.
 They might say that you aren't going to last long.
-They give you the whole works right there.(121) That's all they've got.
-That's the last sacrament they give you, then you're done.(122) They go to work.
+They give you the whole works right there.(120) That's all they've got.
+That's the last sacrament they give you, then you're done.(121) They go to work like that.

 I used to see them quarrel over that hand movement -- the hand movement!
 The old ladies are worse on it.
 Ya, they go "yayh-aay-oi ôe-yhh!!"
 See?
 "You're not worth it." uaay$ aay$ is "you're not worthwhile to talk to." "uoe-y$!!."
 See, that's when they're really mad.
 You better get the heck out of there when they do that.